spencerkingman/spenking-music/_posts/2000-01-01-desolate-boundary.markdown

 but how can I make words?
 They're so opposite
 flailing like a hair of snakes
-all hot to harbor you in some raw space?
+all hot to harbor you in some raw space